arratik/pure_data_stuff/README.md

 note duration, and key transposition are in the main patch. (note: this only outputs MIDI, not audio. you'll need some way to send MIDI from your PC to a synth or a DAW. on windows i use loopbe1 -> ableton.)

+masterclock - this is a cleaned-up version of an abstraction i've been using in some algorithmic MIDI projects i've been working on. it's a fairly straightforward clock divider-based "multi-channel metro" that outputs bangs on whole, half, quarter, eighth, and sixteenth notes (the expr object actually runs on thirtysecond notes, but that was too fast for what i was using it for - just run another patch cable from the counter output without a select for 32nds). lately i've been using pd to control a small eurorack setup, so i added a MIDI beat clock to this.